kaiosilveira/design-patterns/strategy/README.md

 As the working example I expanded the `Renderable` interface presented in the "Composite Pattern" project to allow multiple rendering formats.
 The `FormattingStrategy` interface was introduced to represent the formatting strategies.

 Now, the `Renderable.Render` method expects a parameter specifying the formatting strategy to be used to render the text value.
 Two formatting strategies were created: `PlainTextFormatter` and `HTMLTextFormatter`, both of them inherit from `Formatter`, which has a default implementation.

+Make sure to check out the [TextFormatter](./TextFormatter/) project for full implementation details.